aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 - The property must alter the render output.
 - The property might change over the component's life cycle.
-- The property change is triggered by an interaction inside the component.
+- The property is changed by an action which takes place inside the component.

 If a piece of data doesn't pass these requirements then it should be treated as a _prop_ or even a constant value outside the component.